openshift-labs/learn-katacoda/subsystems/container-internals-lab-2-0-part-7/01-podman.md

 ``podman rmi --all``{{execute}}

 The above commands show how easy and elegant podman is to use.
-Now, lets analyse a couple of intersting things that makes Podman different than Docker - it doesn't use a client server model, which is useful for wireing it into CI/CD systems, and other schedulers like Yarn:
+Now, lets analyse a couple of intersting things that makes Podman different than Docker - it doesn't use a client server model, which is useful for wiring it into CI/CD systems, and other schedulers like Yarn:

 ## Terminal 1